-For the past three (3) years, the Company required its Directors and Senior Management to attend Corporate Governance Seminars.
+For the past three (3) years, the Company required its Directors, Officers and Senior Management to attend Corporate Governance Seminars.
 On November 6, 2014, the Company organized a seminar which was conducted by Risk Opportunities Assessment and Management, Inc. (ROAM).
 Other companies within the San Miguel Group also conducted seminars in 2014, which were attended by some of the directors of the Company.

-For 2015, the Company organized a Corporate Governance Seminar that was conducted by Risks, Opportunities, Assessments and Management (ROAM) on October 20, 2015.
-Other companies within the San Miguel Group also organized
+For 2015, the Company organized a Corporate Governance Seminar that was conducted by Risks, Opportunities,

-Updated to reflect the results of the 2015 Regular Stockholders' Meeting held on May 28, 2015.
+&lt;sup>9 Updated to reflect the results of the 2015 Regular Stockholders' Meeting held on May 28, 2015.
 The percentage is in relation to the total outstanding shares.

-Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.
+&lt;sup>10 Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.